Self Care As A Superpower

 “How am I doing mentally, emotionally, and physically right now?”

 Notice areas of tension or ease in your body.
 Observe your thoughts and emotions without judgement or the need to fix anything.
-This practice builds self-awareness, strengthens the mind–body connection, and helps you recognise what needs attention in the moment.
+This practice builds self-awareness and helps you recognise what needs attention in the moment.

 Discovering Your Inner Superpower

-Another supportive self-care practice is the “Inner Superpower” check-in.
+Another supportive self-care routine is the “Inner Superpower” check-in.

-Take a moment to identify one quality or strength you bring into a space - whether it’s calmness, courage, curiosity, compassion, or steadiness.
+Take a moment to identify one quality or strength you bring into a space - whether it’s calmness, courage, conflict resolution, compassion, communication, or steadiness.

 Acknowledging your inner superpower encourages self-reflection, boosts confidence, and supports a more grounded, empowered mindset - especially during challenging or demanding periods.